pranavmehta-git/pranavmehta-git/README.md

 Hi, I'm Pranav Mehta

 I’m an MPA student at Columbia SIPA focusing on data-driven policy, financial systems, and how real-world institutions actually work.
-I use R, Python, and Tableau to turn messy public data into clear, reproducible insights—mostly in the domains of inspections, equity, digital finance, and urban systems.
+I use R, Python, and Tableau to turn messy public data into clear, reproducible insights.

 Before SIPA, I worked on CBDCs, Open Finance, and digital policy at the Central Bank of the UAE, where I learned that systems look orderly from afar and delightfully chaotic up close.